Samsung Galaxy S26 Edge: All the rumors so far

 Samsung Galaxy S26 Edge: Rumored release date and price

-Assuming the Galaxy S26 Edge turns out to be the replacement for the Galaxy S26 Plus, you'd expect the phone to debut alongside Samsung's other Galaxy s26 models.
+Assuming the Galaxy S26 Edge turns out to exist, either as a standalone phone or as a replacement for the Galaxy S26 Plus, you'd expect the phone to debut alongside Samsung's other Galaxy S26 models.
 This would be a departure from how Samsung handled the Galaxy S25 Edge's launch.
 That phone received a teaser at the January launch event for the rest of the Galaxy S25 lineup.
 The S25 Edge didn't get its own release until May.

-It's unclear what price Samsung will charge for its new Edge, though the $1,099 starting price of the Galaxy S25 Edge seems like a good guide.
+Again assuming it's all systems-go for the Galaxy S26 Edge, it's unclear what Samsung would charge for the new model.
+The $1,099 starting price of the Galaxy S25 Edge seems like a good guide.

 Samsung Galaxy S26 Edge: Design and display